davenquinn/xenoliths/paper/text/figure-captions.md

 sample.
-Data points far from the horizontal line signify disequilibrium between pyroxene phases, and those outliers plotted with open circles are excluded from the fit. (b) Best-fitting REE temperatures for each sample with Gaussian error bounds, plotted against a kernel density distribution of TA98 temperatures.
+Data points far from the horizontal line signify disequilibrium between pyroxene phases, and those outliers plotted with open circles are excluded from the fit. (b) Best-fitting REE temperatures for each sample with Gaussian error bounds, plotted against a kernel density distribution of TA98 major-element temperatures.
 Joint error distributions are created using a Monte Carlo approach for both error distributions.
 This approach shows significant disequilibrium in Eu and across LREE for sample CK-4.
 The samples can be grouped into two temperature cohorts, with all samples, especially the low-temperature group, agreeing well with the TA98 thermometer.
 Colors are by sample.

 ##temp_comparisons